swizzin/docs.swizzin.ltd/docs/guides/advanced-setup.md

 ## Options
 ::: warning
 Please note that none of the values that you set here are checked for validity or comaptibility.
+Make sure you programatically check them before.
 Setting wrong values here could break your system.
 :::
 ### `--user`
   * Takes the `username` of the master user for swizzin to create as positional argument (i.e. `--user masteruser`)